Pearse13/clarity-app/roadmap.md

 1. **Text Transformer**: An intelligent text refinement tool offering four transformation modes with varying intensity levels for enhancing written communication.
 2. **Clarity Lectures**: An interactive learning companion that transforms educational content into digestible formats with AI-powered comprehension tools.
 It consists of three distinct modes:
    - **Understand**: Upload and interact with documents by highlighting text to analyze with the Text Transformer
-   - **Chat**: (In Development) AI-powered conversation interface for document-specific queries
+   - **Chat**: AI-powered conversation interface for document-specific queries
-   - **Create**: (In Development) Automated generation of study materials including flashcards and study guides
+   - **Teach Me**: Interactive learning mode where users teach concepts to Clarity, enhancing their own understanding through explanation

 **Tech Stack** ✓
 - Frontend: React + Vite (Deployed on Vercel)